-The Advanced Practice Environmental Health (APEH) Certificate Program is open to graduate students or post-master's professionals who wish to develop advanced skills and expertise in environmental health nursing.
+The Advanced Practice Environmental Health (APEH) graduate certificate is open to graduate students or post-master's professionals who wish to develop advanced skills and expertise in environmental health nursing.

 More than 1 quarter of the global disease burden is attributable to environmental exposures, with children bearing a disproportionate amount of the risk.
 Nursing is well placed to address these exposures with individuals, families, communities, and populations, particularly if provided with the tools and encouragement to act on underlying causes of disease and disability.

-In this certificate program, you will consider a variety of dimensions of environmental health, ranging from health disparities and the social determinants of health) to technical classes addressing specific agents (e.g., water quality) or methods (e.g., quantitative risk assessment).
+In this graduate certificate, you will consider a variety of dimensions of environmental health, ranging from health disparities and the social determinants of health) to technical classes addressing specific agents (e.g., water quality) or methods (e.g., quantitative risk assessment).

 Public health nurses specifically, as well as the broader general nursing community, have assumed an increasingly active role addressing local environmental issues.
 National efforts by the Institute of Medicine (IOM), the National Institutes of Health (NIH), and the Agency for Toxic Substances and Disease Registry (ATSDR) have been successful in emphasizing environmental health as an important and substantive area of nursing practice by providing additional support and legitimacy to environmental health as a critical area of nursing practice.
 Partly in response to the public's efforts, and partly in response to national initiatives, nurses have begun to reclaim their historic role addressing household and neighborhood environmental issues concerns.

 In addition to selected coursework, students will complete a capstone experience of 3 or more credits, involving a mentored research or clinical experience that is negotiated between the student and his or her graduate certificate faculty advisor.
 Examples of potential capstone experiences include: